DaveBenham/VenomModules/README.md

 In 0 Hz carrier mode the oscillator is stalled, and requires linear FM input or phase CV input to produce a signal.
 Some of the controls and inputs have alternate behavior in this mode (labeled in an alternate color).

+Phase distortion synthesis can be explored via the 0 Hz carrier mode.
+Setting the phase input attenuator to 40% will cause a 10V phasor change to exactly produce one wave cycle.
+The smoothest results will be achieved if all anti-aliasing is disabled for both the driving phasor, as well as the VCO Lab in 0 Hz carrier mode.
+For VCO Lab this means turning oversampling off, and disabling DPW anti-alias suppression.

 If using any of the one shot modes, then the oscillator will not produce any output until it receives a trigger or gate at the Sync input.
  - Triggered one shots will output exactly one complete cycle and then stop until the next trigger is received.
 If the cycle has not yet completed when a sync trigger is received, then the trigger is ignored.
 This works well for creating undertone or subharmonic series!
  - Retriggered one shots will output one complete cycle and then stop until the next trigger is received.
 If another trigger is received before the cycle completion, then the wave will be reset to phase 0 and retriggered.